 Anxiety isn’t something I talked about much over the years.
-I didn’t even acknowledge it to myself for a very long time and to be truthful, it wasn’t something I even thought about giving a name to.
+I didn’t even acknowledge it to myself for a very long time and to be truthful, it wasn’t something I even thought about giving a name.
 I just thought I was strange.

 During my divorce I sent my kids to counselling, to help them through the changes.
-My daughter who was 15 at the time was diagnosed with extreme Social Anxiety.
-I will be honest with you I thought it was just another label being used.
+My daughter who was 15 at the time, was diagnosed with extreme Social Anxiety.
+I will be honest with you I thought it was just another label.

 The psychologist sat me down and told me the things my daughter felt and how she experienced everyday life.
 She asked me if I was able to understand.

 I was confused.
 Of course, I understood.
-Everything she had described was me.
+Everything the counsellor had described was me.
 I had felt that way all my life and even in my 40’s was still experiencing it.
 Wasn’t that how it was for most people?